rust-stuco/lectures/week13/ecosystem.md

 ---

-# How to choose between the 3 error handling libraries?
+# Error Handling Libraries

+* `anyhow`
-- `anyhow`: "I don't want to care about error types"
+    - "I don't want to care about error types"
+* `thiserror`

-- `thiserror`: "I want to easily define errors for my library"
+    - "I want to easily define errors for my library"
+* `snafu`

-- `snafu`: "I want BOTH!"
+    - "I want BOTH!"

 ---

-# `anyhow`: Type erasure
+# `anyhow`

-- Remember how painful it was to define a proper error type?
+You can think about `anyhow` as a library that provides type-erased errors.

 ```rust
 use anyhow::Result;